 Why should you care about agency growth tools?

-Agency growth software is all about having growth opportunities at your fingertips.
-Great software should surface these opportunities to you and help you take action (i.e. Arno).
-It should also make your processes easier, not more cumbersome (i.e. Portico).
+Agency growth software is designed to reveal growth opportunities for your business.
+Great software should surface these opportunities to you and help you take action (i.e., Arno).
+It should also make your processes easier, not more cumbersome.

-Collaboration is crucial for any business—especially when working remote.
+Collaboration is crucial for any business, especially when working remotely.
 The following tools make it easier to organize, communicate, and collaborate with your team members and clients.

 8. Slack / Microsoft Teams